matyix/helix/src/site/markdown/Concepts.md

 The core component of Helix is the Controller which runs the Rebalancer algorithm on every cluster event.
 Cluster events can be one of the following:

+* Nodes start and/or stop
-* Nodes start/stop and soft/hard failures
+* Nodes experience soft and/or hard failures
 * New nodes are added/removed
 * Ideal state changes